Polynomial slowdown in an angle-dependent 2d branching Brownian motion: Introduction

 Recalling that the $\theta=0$ direction is the one with maximal branching rate, it is reasonable to expect that particles with the maximal displacement are located in that direction.
 More precisely, we can deduce the following result from our proof, which states that particles at a distance $m(t)+O(1)$ from the origin at time $t$ cannot have a too large $Y$-coordinate, so that their displacement is essentially due to the $X$-coordinate.
-The first part of this proposition is a direct consequence of Lemmas \ref{lem:theta} and \ref{lem:control_Y}, and the second part then follows from the first part together with Theorem \ref{thm:main}.
+The exponent $\alpha/(2+\alpha)$ appearing in the first part is optimal, see Remark~\ref{rem:optimal_exponent} for details.